Tens of thousands sing in protest at Breivik trial

 After Lund said she had been forced to move back into her parents' home, she lightened the mood, adding that this "was not the most terrible part" of what she had been through.

-Breivik, seated perhaps four meters (13 feet) away, smiled along with everyone else.
+Breivik, seated perhaps four metres (13 feet) away, smiled along with everyone else.

 (Writing by Alistair Scrutton and Walter Gibbs; Editing by Andrew Osborn)